Upon the Magic Roads: Casting

 Actor Pavel Derevyanko voiced and acted as the Little Humpbacked Foal, using motion capture technology.
 The producers knew that Pavel Derevyanko was the best actor for the role of the character.
 The character is very well known from the donkey from Shrek or the horse Julius from The Three Heroes.
 According to Ershov's poem, the Little Humpbacked Foal turned into a flying horse or a pegasus.
 The Firebird was played by gymnast and TV presenter Lyaysan Utyasheva.
 Martial arts master and actor Oleg Taktarov played the role of the Tsarist governor.
 The governor's costume required multi layer fur coats.

 The main role was played by Anton Shagin, who, after many auditions, got the role of Ivan the Fool.
 Paulina Andreeva starred as The Tsar Maiden.
-Andreeva was happy to star in such an important role of the Tsar Maiden.
-This film was one of the actress's favorite moments because she wanted to star in at least one children's film.
 The film is intended for all viewers and especially for children - “It seems to me that this is a fairy tale for all times.
 If we, our heroes, will be associated for children with their childhood, if they matured and say 'We grew up watching your films', this will be the greatest joy for me,”says Paulina Andreeva.